-I’m Andrea Blythe.
-I am a game writer, narrative designer, editor, author, and poet.
-In the past two years, I have worked as both a freelancer and solo developer on various games projects — including working on projects for Lost Lake Games and One Frog Games.
-My solo work includes the Bitsy adventure game What Lies Underneath (2022) and the Twine interactive fairy tale Bluebeard (2022).
-In addition, I am an alumni of The Narrative Department’s Game Writing Master Class.
+I have worked as both a freelancer and solo developer on various games projects — including working on projects for Lost Lake Games and One Frog Games.
+My solo work includes the Bitsy adventure game What Lies Underneath (which won an award for Best Art in the Greenlight Jam 2022) and the Twine interactive fairy tale Bluebeard.

 I have also collaborated on the script and story development for two short films, including “Firecracker,” which was written, produced, edited, and submitted in under 48 hours.
 In addition, I collaborated with a producer and director to write and develop a 12-episode independent musical romantic comedy web series (which is currently on development hiatus).